sebastiancarlsson/html5-tools/README.md

 # HTML5 tools & libraries
-A collection of tools & libraries for the modern web that I use on a regular basis.
+A collection of favourite tools & libraries for the modern web that I use on a regular basis.

 Descriptions are mostly taken directly from each project's website/docs.